ziff/internship2017/README.md

   * OSX: `ln -s ~/User/<user name>/<gdrive>/notebooks/internship2017 notebooks`
   * Windows: `mklink \D <C:/drive/notebooks/internship2017> notebooks`

+### Configure .env

+Make a copy of the `example.env` file named `.env` and update the environmental variable `GDRIVE_NOTEBOOKS_DIRECTORY` with the full path to your local storage directory.
+I'm using Google Drive on OSX with a symlink to 'gdrive' so my entry looks like this:

+    GDRIVE_NOTEBOOKS_DIRECTORY=/Users/gonzo/gdrive/DesktopSync/notebooks/internship2017

 ### Start notebook server

-    $ docker-compose up -d # start a notebook server in the background
+    # start a notebook server in the background
+    $ docker-compose up -d

     # get the link to your local notebook server
     $ docker-compose logs # e.g. http://0.0.0.0:8888/?token=3bd3dd53b2804cfc1ca4d18997f3eb7ab4906598a48f9df4

-    # to excit from logs use 'ctl-c'
+    # to exit from logs use 'ctl-c'
     $ docker-compose down # stop the notebook server